• Home

 Tied Each Ribbon

-After completely dry, put the cover over the chair and tie on.
+After completely dry, put the cover over the chair and tie it on.
 When the cover is finished and tied on, it will look like the illustration below.

 Final Look